In This Article

 - Not practical for high-sugar items (candy, honey)

-Dehydrating: The Workhouse Method
+Dehydrating: The Workhorse Method

 A quality dehydrator is the workhorse of off-grid food storage because it handles volume efficiently at manageable power cost.
 The Excalibur 3926T is what we run — 9 trays, 26 square feet of total drying space, 600W maximum draw.
 A full 40-pound batch of tomatoes (sliced) runs approximately 10 hours at 135°F, consuming roughly 6kWh.